-- · reviewing and approving executive officer compensation including the compensation of our Chief Executive Officer; - overseeing compensation and benefits for directors and Board Committee members; - overseeing the evaluation of performance of our senior executives; - overseeing and administering, and making recommendations to our Board with respect to our cash and equity incentive plans;

-- reviewing and approving potential executive and senior management succession plans; - reviewing and approving non-routine employment agreements, severance agreements and change in control agreements: - reviewing and recommending to the Board organizational and leadership development plans and programs; - assessing and monitoring the Company's organizational health, leadership development programs and processes designed to attract, develop, motivate and retain employees; - assessing and monitoring diversity and pay equity across all levels of the Company, including the review of programs and initiatives related thereto, periodically updating the Board; - · reviewing and recommending to the Board for approval the annual corporate goals and objectives; and - reviewing the Company's performance against the annual corporate goals and objectives and recommending to the Board a corporate multiplier which represents the percentage of achievement against the corporate goals and objectives.
+- reviewing and recommending to the Board for approval, the compensation of our Chief Executive Officer; - reviewing and approving compensation for executive officers other than the Chief Executive Officer; - overseeing compensation for directors and Board committee members; - overseeing the evaluation of performance of our senior executives; - overseeing and administering, and making recommendations to our Board with respect to our cash and equity incentive plans; - reviewing and approving potential executive and senior management succession plans; - reviewing and approving non-routine employment agreements, severance agreements and change in control agreements; - reviewing and recommending to the Board organizational and leadership development plans and programs; - assessing and monitoring the Company's organizational health, leadership development programs and processes designed to attract, develop, motivate and retain employees; - assessing and monitoring diversity and pay equity across all levels of the Company, including the review of programs and initiatives related thereto, periodically updating the Board; - · reviewing and recommending to the Board for approval the annual corporate goals and objectives; and - reviewing the Company's performance against the annual corporate goals and objectives and recommending to the Board a corporate multiplier which represents the percentage of achievement against the corporate goals and objectives.

+Subject to the requirements of applicable law and our governing documents, the Compensation and Leadership Development Committee may delegate any of its responsibility to subcommittees as it deems necessary or appropriate in its sole discretion.
 Our Board has determined that the members of our Compensation and Leadership Development Committee qualify as independent directors under the rules and regulations of NASDAQ and the SEC.